Verinite-Deepti/Docker/README.md

 # Docker Compose

 ### 1. **React Frontend** (`react-app`)
-The frontend is a React application that communicates with the backend service.

-#### Configuration:
 - **Build Context**: The frontend application is built from the `./frontend` directory.
 - **Port Mapping**: Exposes the container's port `3000` to the host machine, allowing access to the React app at `http://localhost:3000`.
 - **Dependencies**: The React frontend depends on the `backend` service.
 It ensures that the backend starts before the frontend service.
 - **Network**: The frontend is connected to the `app-network` bridge network for inter-service communication.

 ### 2. **Spring Boot Backend** (`backend`)
-The backend is a Spring Boot application that connects to a MySQL database to serve APIs to the frontend.

-#### Configuration:
 - **Build Context**: The backend is built from the `./backend` directory.
 - **Port Mapping**: Exposes the container's port `8090` to the host machine, making the backend available at `http://localhost:8090`.
 - **MySQL Dependency**: The backend waits for the `mysql` service to become healthy before starting.
 The `depends_on` condition ensures that the backend starts only after MySQL is ready.